uw-dims/trident-training-manual/docs/source/grouplifecycle.rst

 This concludes the activities manageable by a trust group administrator.
-To see tasks for regular members of trust groups or for system administrators, please see the other chapters in this document (Section :ref:`memberlifecycle` and Section :ref:`systemadministration`, respectively).
+To see tasks for regular members of trust groups or for system administrators, please see the other chapters in this document (Section :ref:`tgMemberActivities` and Section :ref:`systemAdministration`, respectively).